vippsas/vipps-qr-api/qr-api-guide.md

 [design guidelines](https://developer.vippsmobilepay.com/docs/design-guidelines#vipps-custom-qr-code)
 for more details about the QR format and design.

-## One-Time Payment QR codes
+## One-time payment QR codes

-The QR API lets merchants generate Vipps QR codes that can be used to pay over the counter, without requiring the Vipps user to provide their telephone number to the merchant.
+The QR API lets merchants generate Vipps and MobilePay QR codes that can be used to pay over the counter, without requiring the Vipps MobilePay user to provide their telephone number to the merchant.
 These QR codes are called one-time-payment QR codes, and will need to be generated for each unique payment.

 ![One-time payment QR Flow](images/one-time-payment-qr-flow.svg)

-The QR code, when scanned from either the native camera or the Vipps app, will automatically open an eCom or Recurring payment in the Vipps app, where the payment can be completed.
+The QR code, when scanned from either the native camera or the Vipps or MobilePay app, will automatically open an eCom or Recurring payment in the app, where the payment can be completed.
 See a detailed example of [how it works](./how-it-works/qr-one-time-payment-api-howitworks.md).

-Every Vipps payment needs a unique `orderId`.
+Every payment needs a unique `orderId`.
 See [Recommendations for `reference` and `orderId`](https://developer.vippsmobilepay.com/docs/knowledge-base/orderid).

 The purchase will time out after 5 minutes, so it's not possible to print these